vocdoni/developer-portal/docs/sdk/integration-details/integration-details.md

 ## Anonymous Voting

 Anonymous voting is available in some form with all three census types, with the strongest anonymity being anonymous off-chain Merkle tree elections.
 Minor modifications are usually necessary to convert censuses to being fully anonymous.
-See the [integration details](integration-details/census-types) for each census type to see how to enable anonymity.
+Read the section on [census types](integration-details/census-types) to see how to enable anonymity.

 ## Election Types